-- There were 2,950 children (including unborn children) on child protection registers at 31 March 2013.
-This was a slight increase compared with 31 March 2012 and represents a rate of 47 children per 10,000 population aged under 18.
+- There were 3,135 children (including unborn children) on child protection registers at 31 March 2014.
+This is an increase of 6 per cent compared with 31 March 2013 and represents a rate of 50 children per 10,000 population aged under 18.
 This continues an increasing long-term trend since 2002.

 Tel: 029 2082 3625